 The website cheerfully boasts that there has never been a cancellation in the history of the Tattoo.
 Instead of this meaning the Tattoo has been blessed by the weather for 65+ years, it simply means that the show will go on no matter what.

-You can bring a poncho or rain coat with you, and if you forget one then (if there’s rain in the forecast) almost every shop on the Royal Mile will be ready to sell you one.
+You can bring a poncho or rain coat with you, and if you forget one (if there’s rain in the forecast) almost every shop on the Royal Mile will be ready to sell you one.
 Umbrellas are not allowed, for what are probably obvious reasons, but if you splurge on a slightly more expensive ticket you could find yourself in covered seating.

 Scotland gets a bit chilly at night, and you are sitting high above the city, so do bring some layers.
 I also splurged on the £1 seat cushion rental, which was possibly the smartest thing I have ever done.
 Having a nice, cushy layer to sit on between my jeans and the metal made the entire experience much more comfortable.